supphawit/dine-book-backend/README.md

     ```bash
     npm run dev
     ```
-7. The backend will be running on [http://localhost:5000](http://localhost:5000) by default.
+7. The backend will be running on [http://localhost:5000](http://localhost:4000) by env variable.

 ## Usage
 - Use the provided APIs to manage user accounts, table reservations, menu browsing, and food reviews.